SYD - SEA

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap flight deals from Sydney to Seattle (SYD-SEA)
+Cheap Flights from Sydney to Seattle (SYD-SEA)

-Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Sydney to Seattle that are departing in the next months.
+Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Sydney to Seattle that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.

-Discover the best prices and deals for you by selecting your travel dates.
+Discover the best prices for you by selecting your travel dates on KAYAK.

 Find Deal